labadcloyd/The-Forecast/README.md

 # The Forecast

-React application to explore the wonders of space and learn information about how NASA gathers data through interactive layers.
+React/Next application that shows the hourly, daily, and the current forecast for any location in the world.

 [The Forecast](theforecast101.herokuapp.com/)